 The product category follow-up

 If you want to send hyper-targeted emails, it’s essential to understand your target contact’s interests.
-Marketing automation makes this simple with basic tracking.
+Automated emailing makes this simple with basic tracking.

 For example, if you have an e-commerce site, you can send a targeted email to your contacts based on a visit to a specific category page or after buying a certain item, like shoes or cosmetics.